jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

     />
 </p>

-> Some chicken scratch we put together during the design cycle on the first day of the competition.
+> Some chicken scratch we put together during the design cycle on the first day of the competition 📝

 With the theme of LD57 announced to be "Depths" to kick off the game jam, the team decided to create a whole universe called <i>Pipe World</i> for our game which we ended up titling, <i>“Is it Wrong to Try to Lay Pipe in a Sewer Dungeon?”</i>